Please Note: Limit of 1 free consultation per individual/family.

 Being a trustee is a heavy legal responsibility to bear, as the estate’s beneficiaries and the creator of the trust (often called the settlor or the grantor) will be counting on you.
 A trustee can also be held liable for any mistakes or violations in the duties of being a fiduciary, but all those issues can be avoided by obtaining the help of an experienced trust administration attorney.
 The loss of a loved one is always difficult, however, making the correct decisions and seeking the help of a professional will only make the aftermath of that loss easier to bear.

 All trustees should remember that just because a trust avoids probate, does not mean that it can be left alone after the passing of a loved one.
 Those assets and properties must still be collected and distributed to the various beneficiaries named in the trust.
-If you are beginning to start the trust administration process, give us a call at ✆ (855) ELDER LAW or (855) 353-3752 to receive a FREE consultation today.
+If you are beginning to start the trust administration process, give us a call.
 Our team will do whatever we can to help ease your family through this difficult time.
 We look forward to working with you!